uwp-h2021/IntroToProg-Python-Mod07/docs/index.md

 **Date:** *5/24/2021*
 ## Introduction
 This report documents a Python script I created to demonstrates exception handling and pickling of data.
 It contains three main sections (excluding this introduction):
-1)	Exception and Pickling Script;
+1)	Exception Handling and Pickling Script;
-2)	GitHub webpage;
+2)	GitHub Webpage;
 3)	Summary
 ## The Exception Handling and Pickling Script
 ### Script Planning
 In this script, I am demonstrating exception handling and data pickling work.
 The following are the steps to implement the code:
 1)	Create a text data file that contains multiple lines of string (outside of the script).
-The data file name is “DataFile.txt”, and the content is shown in Figure 9.
+The data file name is “DataFile.txt”, and the content is shown in Figure 1.
 2)	Ask the user to enter the text file name for pickling.
-Handle the exception when the file name does not exist using try-except block.
+Handle the exception when the entered file name does not exist using try-except block.
 3)	Read the data from the text file and add it into a list of strings.
 4)	Write the list of strings into a binary file using pickle.dump() method
 5)	Read the pickled data from the binary file back into a list of strings using pickle.load() method
 6)	Print the list of strings to the user

 ![The "DataFile.txt" with its Content](https://github.com/uwp-h2021/IntroToProg-Python-Mod07/blob/main/docs/FIgure%209.png "The DataFile.txt with Its Content")
-#### Figure 9 The "DataFile.txt" with Its Content
+#### Figure 1 The "DataFile.txt" with Its Content
 ### Writing the Script in Pycharm
-Following the steps in the planning, the script was completed with its various sections described in detail as follows.
+Following the steps in the planning, the script was completed with its various sections as shown below.

 ```
 # ---------------------------------------------------------------------------- #